ashikun/zombiesplit/architecture.md

 - the game model, which tracks all games/categories/related data that a `zombiesplit` instance has been taught about;
 - the historical model, which tracks all saved run data; and
-- the attempt model, which tracks the run currently being processed.
+- the session model, which tracks the run currently being processed.

 ### Timing model

+The timing model contains various building blocks for representing times, comparisons between times, and aggregates (various computed summing operations on times).

 ### Game model